getflourish/Sketch-Style-Inventory/Readme.md

 ### Fit Artboard

-Resizes the artboard to fit the height of its layers.
-Useful when designing lists.
+Resizes the artboard to fit its layers.

 **Shortcut:** `shift` + `ctrl` + `A`